Ernyoke/certified-aws-solutions-architect-associate/1-aws-fundamentals/ebs.md

 - Recommended for large database workloads
 - Size can be between 4Gib and 16 TiB
 - The maximum ratio of provisioned IOPS per requested volume size is 50:1
+- Max IOPS for IO1/2 volumes is 64000 IOPS for instances built on Nitro System and 32000 for other type of instances

 ### ST1